danielgafni/dagster-ray/docs/tutorial/kuberay.md

 )
 ```

-1. :bulb: `dagster-pipes` have to be installed in the remote environment!
+1. :bulb: `dagster-pipes` has to be installed in the remote environment!

-When materializing the asset, the `PipesKubeRayJobClient` will submit the script as a `RayJob` custom resource, monitor its status, and stream back logs and Dagster metadata.
+When materializing the asset, `PipesKubeRayJobClient` will submit the script as a `RayJob` custom resource, monitor its status, and stream back logs and Dagster metadata.